-- all face to face meetings will be postponed for discipline and grievance procedures.
-Where feasible and appropriate, telephone discussions will be used
+- face to face meetings will be facilitated for discipline and grievance procedures in accordance with current government guidance.
+Where feasible and appropriate, on-line meetings or written submissions will be used

 - dignity at Work cases will continue to be managed as far as is practicable in the current situation, with the exception of face to face meetings for preliminary and appeal meetings.
 Telephone conversations and written submissions will be utilised where appropriate and possible